konstructio/kubefirst-live/README.md

 ### Goal

 The goal of the livestream is simple: we want to create valuable, fun, and educational content for our community.
-Whether it means sharing about the cool new features of our platform, or someone's else, it's all about helping developers, DevOps, and GitOps practitioners be successful.
+Whether it means sharing about the cool new features of our platform, or someone's else, it's all about helping developers, DevOps, and GitOps practitioners, be successful.
 It's that simple!

 ### Ambiance

 If you don't know us much yet, we are a bunch of happy people doing something we love.
-We are tackling serious problems in the cloud native space, without taking ourselves seriously. kubefirst Live is no different: we are laid back.
+We are tackling serious problems in the cloud native space, without taking ourselves seriously.
+Kubefirst Live is no different: we are laid back.
 Do not stress out, it will be a fun discussion between friends.
 Demos may go wrong; that's OK.
 Internet connections may be flaky: that's OK.
 You may forget to say something important: that's OK.
 That's real life, so again, let's have fun, and things will be good.

 ### Format